 |

-| YEAR ROUND EVENTS: |
+YEAR ROUND EVENTS |

 The Hudson Valley Film Commission work has spurred local economic development with productions featuring luminaries including Steven Spielberg, Tom Cruise, Willem Dafoe, Robin Williams, David Strathairn, Melissa Leo, Mary Stuart Masterson, Timothy Hutton, Debbie Harry, Tilda Swinton and others. |

-| |
+EDUCATION |

 Since its inception, the Woodstock Film